Author has written 12 stories for Torchwood, Buffy: The Vampire Slayer, and Doctor Who.

 In a category that doesn't have to be a crossover for me to enjoy is Criminal Minds because I have no illusions that I will ever be in a position to write for that show.
 There are too many episodic television writers who have been following closely from the beginning, and they have a lot of staff writers.
 I occasionally sampled episodes over the years, but it first came on when I wasn't watching a lot of television.

-In the past six months or so in 2015 I've been catching reruns of the first 8 seasons in syndication and watching the season 10 episodes VOD but out of order.
+In the past six months or so of 2015 I caught up on reruns of the first 8 seasons in syndication and began watching the season 10 episodes VOD but out of order.
 I started watching more as I got into the BAU characters more, and skipped over to A03 because they have more stories that aren't posted here at ff dot net.

 I realize this sounds a little too vague - I've written a lot of scripts but only a few television episode scripts - mostly on speculation and as pilot for animation projects that I co-created.
 While I do see myself one day being a story editor or staff writer on a television series - not CM.
 So I'm just enjoying the show and the fics.
 (Most of my script writing has been for movies or comic books, anyway; although I'm not making a living at it as this time.)